projectfluent/fluent.js/README.md

 Local Development
 -----------------

 Hacking on `fluent.js` is easy!
 To quickly get started clone the repo:

     $ git clone https://github.com/projectfluent/fluent.js.git
     $ cd fluent.js

+You'll need node.js 8 LTS (v8.9.0 and up).
+Older 8.x versions and 7.x
+versions have been reported to work as well. node.js 6.x is not supported.

 Install the build tools used by all packages (Babel, Rollup, Mocha etc.):